brouberol/blog/content/guitar-pro-on-fedora.md

         portaudio.i686 \
         pulseaudio-libs.i686

 Sadly, that's not it yet.
-GuitarPro also depends on both libcrypto and libssl 0.9.8, and they're not packaged in Fedora 23.
+GuitarPro also depends on both libcrypto and libssl 0.9.8, and they're not packaged anymore in Fedora 22.
 The trick is to download them from a Ubuntu deb file, and install them manually.

     :::bash
     $ wget -q http://security.ubuntu.com/ubuntu/pool/universe/o/openssl098/libssl0.9.8_0.9.8o-7ubuntu3.2.14.04.1_i386.deb 1>/dev/null